Chrisann Brennan: Apple (1977)

-Lisa Brennan-Jobs
+Work

-Now alone, Brennan was on welfare and cleaning houses to earn money.
-She would sometimes ask Jobs for money but he always refused.
-Brennan hid her pregnancy for as long as she could, living in a variety of homes, and continuing her work with Zen meditation.
-At the same time, according to Brennan, Jobs "started to seed people with the notion that I slept around and he was infertile, which meant that this could not be his child".
-A few weeks before she was due, Brennan was invited to have her baby at the All One Farm in Oregon and Brennan accepted the offer.
+Brennan went on welfare and cleaned houses to earn money.
+She sometimes asked Jobs for money, but he always refused.
+Brennan hid her pregnancy for as long as she could, lived in a variety of homes, and continued her work with Zen meditation.

+At the same time, she said that Jobs was suggesting that she "slept around and he was infertile, which meant that this could not be his child".
+A few weeks before she was due, Brennan was invited to have her baby at All One Farm in Oregon and she accepted the offer.

 At the age of 23, Brennan gave birth to her daughter, Lisa Brennan, on May 17, 1978.
 Jobs did not attend the birth.
-He eventually visited after he was contacted by Robert Friedland, their mutual friend and owner of the All One Farm.
-While distant, Jobs worked with Brennan on a name for the baby.
-She suggested the name "Lisa" and says that Jobs was very attached to the name "Lisa" while he "was also publicly denying paternity".
-She would discover later that Jobs was preparing to unveil a new kind of computer that he wanted to give a female name.
-She states that she never gave him permission to use the baby's name for a computer and he hid the plans from her.
-Jobs also worked with his team to come up with the phrase, "Local Integrated System Architecture" as an alternative explanation for the Apple Lisa (decades later, however, Jobs admitted to his biographer Walter Isaacson that "obviously, it was named for my daughter").
+He eventually visited after he was contacted by Robert Friedland, their mutual friend and owner of All One Farm.

+While distant, Jobs talked with Brennan on a name for the baby.
+She suggested "Lisa" and says that Jobs was very attached to this name, while he "was also publicly denying paternity".
+She discovered later that Jobs was preparing to unveil a new kind of computer that he wanted to give a female name.
+She said that she never gave him permission to use the baby's name for a computer and he hid the plans from her.
+Jobs worked with his team to come up with the phrase, "Local Integrated System Architecture" as an alternative explanation for the Apple Lisa.
+(Decades later, however, Jobs told his biographer Walter Isaacson that "obviously, it was named for my daughter").

-Brennan explored adoption both before and after Lisa's birth but ultimately decided to become a single parent.
-Once, while staying with friends in the Bay Area, Jobs stopped by to see her.
-Brennan states that they went for a walk when Jobs said to her, "I am really sorry.
+Brennan explored adoption both before and after Lisa's birth but ultimately decided to keep the baby.
+Once, while she was staying with friends in the Bay Area, Jobs stopped by to see her.
+Brennan said that during a walk Jobs said to her, "I am really sorry.
 I'll be back, this thing with Apple will be over when I'm about thirty.
 I am really, really sorry."
-Around the same time, she met with Kōbun who distanced himself from her and did not fulfill his promise to help her once the baby was born.
+Around the same time, she met with Kōbun, who distanced himself.
+He did not fulfill his promise to help her once the baby was born.

-Brennan would come under intense criticism from Jobs, who claimed that "she doesn't want money, she just wants me".
+Brennan was intensely criticized by Jobs, who claimed that "she doesn't want money, she just wants me".
 According to Brennan, Apple's Mike Scott wanted Jobs to give her money, while other Apple executives "advised him to ignore me or fight if I tried to go after a paternity settlement".
-Brennan also notes that later, after Jobs was forced out of Apple, "he apologized many times over for this behavior.
+Brennan said that later, after Jobs was forced out of Apple, "he apologized many times over for this behavior.
 He said that he never took responsibility when he should have and that he was sorry."

-By this time, Jobs had developed a strong relationship with Lisa, who wanted her name changed and Jobs agreed.
-So he had her name on her birth certificate changed from Lisa Brennan to Lisa Brennan-Jobs.
+By that time, Jobs had developed a strong relationship with Lisa.
+She wanted her name changed to reflect his paternity and he agreed.
+He had her name on her birth certificate changed from Lisa Brennan to Lisa Brennan-Jobs.